 Sylvia Hurtado, a leading scholar of diversity in higher education, expanded on Cornell's 2013 self-study with an independent qualitative assessment of students’ perspectives on the campus climate for diversity.
 In Fall 2013, Hurtado and her UCLA-based research team reviewed Cornell's survey data and existing documentation about campus diversity efforts conducted focus groups with students and conducted interviews with student affairs and academic administrators.

-Reports of bias activity are reported regularly, including incident summaries, responses, and aggregated data are available on the Human Resources website.
+Reports of bias activity are reported regularly, including incident summaries, responses, and aggregated data are available under the "Bias Reporting at Cornell" page.